Memorizing the small block Chevy V8 firing order should be your first step before opening the hood of your car to start a new project.

 The distributor is the mechanism that sends voltage from the ignition coil to the spark plug.
 Most small block Chevy’s use a HEI distributor which stands for “High Energy Ignition.”

-On a Chevy V8 engine, the distributor cap firing order is in a clockwise rotation.
+On a small block Chevy V8 engine, the distributor cap firing order is in a clockwise rotation.
 In most cases it doesn’t matter where the number one position is on your distributor cap, as long as the plug wires are in the correct firing order.

 The most important thing to remember is that the firing order must follow the same pattern as the engine.
 The Chevy 350 firing order is 1-8-4-3-6-5-7-2.